changtimwu/CarND-Traffic-Sign-Classifier-Project/README.md

 ####1.
 Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-The code for this step is contained in the second code cell of the IPython notebook.
+The code for this step is contained in the 3rd code cell of the IPython notebook.

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
-* The size of test set is ?
-* The shape of a traffic sign image is ?
-* The number of unique classes/labels in the data set is ?
+![summary statistics][image1]

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.